Bare Metal Servers vs. Dedicated Servers

 As mentioned earlier, the distinction between a dedicated server and a bare metal server can vary depending on the hosting provider you consult.

 Our managed servers usually come with cPanel or another web hosting control panel pre-installed for the user.
-If you’re building a website, your managed server will be set up and ready to go.
+If you’re building a website, your managed server will be set up and ready to use.
 All you need to do is install your preferred software and get started.
-Additionally, our managed servers include Launch Assist, a service provided by our Managed Hosting team to help you get up and running.
+Additionally, our managed servers include Launch Assist, a service by our Managed Hosting team to help you get up and running.

 Managed HostingUnmanaged Hosting